-Charity leads community management at Collective Campus and is also Head Designer, overseeing all marketing and branding of the Collective Campus identity.
+Charity leads digital marketing at Collective Campus and is also Head Designer, overseeing all marketing and branding of the Collective Campus identity.

 As a designer with over ten years’ experience, she brings with her a keen eye for detail, combined with a strong passion for technology.
 Charity was also one of the earliest members of the Collective Campus team.
 Her positive attitude and genuine nature placed her as a natural fit for the Chief Experience Officer role.
 Charity ensures that the coworking aspects of Collective Campus consciously nurtures an attitude focused on fostering a strong sense of collaboration.

 Shay is the General Manager of Customer Strategy at Collective Campus.
-He has over 8 years of experience working across a wide range of projects focusing on customer experience, design thinking, innovation and digital transformation.
+He has over 9 years of experience working across a wide range of projects focusing on customer experience, design thinking, innovation and digital transformation.
 He has gained his experience across several consulting firms including Ernst & Young, Capgemini and Accenture.
-Over the years, Shay has worked with and provided advice to leading Australian and Global organisations including NAB, Westpac, Qantas, Coca-Cola and South East Water.

 Frances is the General Manager of Innovation and Strategy at Collective Campus.
 She is an innovation consultant, brand strategist and customer champion.
 Her career spans the private and not-for-profit sectors in finance, business operations, marketing research, project management and business model development.
 She is passionate about empowering organisations to achieve innovation excellence, whether it’s in delivering outstanding customer experiences or cultural transformation.